 Upon completion of the course, graduates will have:

-- the advanced creative skills required by professional practitioners in the creative industries and have shown evidence of creativity by producing original work
+- refined the creative skills required by professional practitioners in the creative industries and have shown evidence of creativity by producing original work

-- high-level conceptual and interpretive skills necessary for producing and promoting original work and for solving complex problems as part of this process
+- further enhanced the conceptual and interpretive skills necessary for producing and promoting original work and for solving complex problems as part of this process

-- advanced skills to analyse and critically evaluate complex ideas, to set and solve research problems
+- demonstrated skills to analyse and critically evaluate ideas, and set and solve research problems

 - demonstrated that they can participate effectively in a creative team

 - demonstrated the ability to work within employment structures in their chosen field and identified and demonstrated the ability to pursue some of the employment opportunities available in the creative industries.